 Bonus points for the P-38 actually being called Lightning.
 Late-model P-38s were fast, tough, long-ranged, and well-armed.
 In fact the P-38 was such a fast and maneuverable aircraft it could hang in a fight with single-engine fighters, while most of the other twin-engine heavy fighters in World War II would be thoroughly out-classed by them.

-Adding to the P-38's already impressive nature was it's Range, Most fighters had to be in one "Sweetspot" for all their guns to converge on target, and outside of that spot even perfect aim would result in at least some of the guns missing, while their nose guns had to share room with the engine and be limited so that they didn't shoot off the propeller.
+Adding to the P-38's already impressive nature was its convenient gun layout.
+Most fighters had to be in one "Sweetspot" for all their (wing-mounted) guns to converge on target, and outside of that spot even perfect aim would result in at least some of the guns missing, while their nose guns had to share room with the engine and be limited so that they didn't shoot off the propeller.
 The Lightning however, had all of its guns located in the nose and thus could pretty much point and shoot at anything that needed to be brought down, and it's twin engines were completely separate from the cockpit pod, so the front could be dedicated entirely to guns.